utahorange/utahorange.github.io/_posts/2025-9-27-filesystem.md

 Of the pointers, the most important are head pointer (`fs_head_ptr`) and next page address (`fs_next_page_addr`).

-{% include figure.html path="assets/img/fs_writeup/filesystem_data_storing_behavior.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-Filesystem data storing behavior in external flash versus RAM.
+{% include figure.html path="assets/img/fs_writeup/filesystem_data_storing_behavior.png" class="img-fluid rounded z-depth-1" zoomable=true caption="Filesystem data storing behavior in external flash versus RAM." %}

 From the perspective of the ground server, `fs_head_ptr` is the ground truth of how full the filesystem is.
 It cleanly denotes the end of the last complete packet, and is passed back to the ground server in query and read operations.
 On the other hand, `fs_next_page_addr` represents what is actually happening in the filesystem in terms of actual content written to flash, because SDPI writes exactly a page at a time.